 The main aim of the PhD programme is to provide students with the skills to conduct independent research at the highest level.
 The degree of Doctor of Philosophy comprises an advanced course of study and research, the results of which are presented in a thesis.
 The thesis is a systematic exposition of a piece of independent research carried out over the period of enrolment.
 It makes an original contribution to knowledge or understanding in the field of study and meets recognised international standards for such work.

 If you are interested in applying for the PhD, you should contact the member(s) of academic staff closest to your area of research interest.
-Details of the research interests of staff can be found on the Departmental website and in the UC Research directory, UC SPARK.
+Details of the research interests of staff can be found on the School Website and in the UC Research directory, UC SPARK.
 Applicants should contact a potential supervisor directly to discuss their research ideas and determine whether suitable supervision is available.
 Applicants must identify a potential supervisor before submitting a formal application to enrol in the PhD.
 Please note that identifying a potential supervisor does not guarantee that your application will be successful.

 Applicants will normally have achieved a First or Second class honours undergraduate degree (or equivalent) or a Master’s degree (or equivalent).
 They must also satisfy all entry requirements of the University.

 The recent government mandate regarding vaccination of workers in the education and health and disability sectors means that speech-language therapy and audiology students will need to be fully vaccinated for COVID-19 in order to complete the practical or clinical requirements for their programme.
 Students enrolled in speech-language therapy and audiology programmes for 2022 will be required to be fully vaccinated by February 1st, 2022.